 A kilowatt-hour (kWh) is a measure of energy.
 You are charged per kilowatt-hour to charge your electric vehicle.
 John Voelcker, an automotive journalist and industry analyst, commented on this to Kelly Blue Book.
 Voelcker notes that most EVs get between three and four miles out of each kWh.
 If you divide the total miles driven each month by three, you can get the amount of kWh you would use monthly.
 Multiply this by the cost per kWh.

 The example used says that if you drive 540 miles a month, you will use 180 kWh in a month.
 The U.S. Energy Information Administration says that the average retail price of electricity is 10.59 cents/kWh, as of August 12, 2022.
 That means 180 kWh times $0.10/kWh works out to $18 monthly.
-The average kWh price in the U.S. is $0.12/kWh.
+The average kWh price in the U.S. was $0.12/kWh back in 2021.
 Multiple 180 kWh by $0.12, and you get $21.60 per month, which is still quite cheap.

-If you use 1000 kWh of electricity and your monthly bill comes out to $100, you pay $0.10 for each kWh.
-Should you put 1,000 miles on your car with the same three miles per kWh, that puts your bill around $30.
+If you use 1000 kWh of electricity and your monthly bill comes to $100, you pay $0.10 for each kWh.
+If you put 1,000 miles on your car with the same three miles per kWh, your bill is around $30.
 If you double the rate to $.20/kWh, your charging cost is around $60.
 Gas prices fluctuate a lot, but it is safe to say you would probably spend upwards of $50 a month to drive 1,000 miles.

 Should I charge my electric car every night?

 Knowing where to access public charging stations is essential, but most of your charging will likely be done at home.
 Since electricity is less expensive at night when people use less of it, this is good news for those looking to charge an electric vehicle at night.
 Check out some of the best home charging solutions for your electric vehicle and get ready to plug in.